About Captain Anderson's Marina

 Captain Anderson's Marina in Panama City Beach

 Capt.
-Anderson’s Marina is owned and operated by two pioneer Bay County maritime families and is the granddaddy of Panama City Beach Marinas.
+Anderson’s Marina is owned and operated by a pioneer Bay County maritime family and is the granddaddy of Panama City Beach Marinas.
 An estimated 1 million visitors per year, or practically everyone who partakes in the “world’s most beautiful beaches”, come to Capt.
 Anderson’s Marina for one reason or another.
 The Marina offers visitors to Panama City Beach a variety of recreational activities ranging from exciting deep sea fishing in the nearby Gulf of Mexico, to sightseeing tours for Shell Island and dolphin encounters.
-The Marina also includes superb restaurants–the world famed Capt.
-Anderson’s Restaurant and Capt.
-Max's Dockside Hook N Cook.
+The Marina also includes the beautiful Event Center overlooking Grand Lagoon from the second floor and Capt.
+Max's Dockside Bar & Grill located at the main docks.
+The world famous Capt.
+Anderson's Restaurant, built and operated by the Anderson family in the 1960s has continued to be a premier seafood restaurant owned and operated by the Patronis family.

 Located only 30 minutes from 30A.